MegaMagicPower/Another-Eden-Fish-Bot/README.md

 Now start your game and get to the normal state where you're free to run around.
 The menu should not be open.
 Make sure the emulator is not minimized.
 Now you're ready to run the bot, which you can do so via the command prompt or simply double clicking the exe file.
 If everything worked correctly, you should see the map screen being opened as it travels to the fish vendor.
 The bot always visits the fish vendor to turn in fish and buy bait for traveling to each pool.
 If you haven't changed the config file, you'll be buying 20 Fishing Dango's and then traveling to Kira Beach to fish.
 Once you are satisfied that it's working correctly, feel free to setup the config file how you want to travel to other locations.

+If you find your emulator is running too slowly (ie bot not working correctly), try setting at least 2 cores/1048 RAM in the settings.
+Also make sure you have virtualization support turned on your BIOS as shown in this link: [https://www.bignox.com/blog/enable-vt-virtualization-technology-to-get-better-performance/](https://www.bignox.com/blog/enable-vt-virtualization-technology-to-get-better-performance/)

 While the bot is running, you are free to use your computer as normal.
 Browse the web, play games, etc. The only thing you need to remember is you cannot let your mouse move over the window.
 Why?
 When mouse messages are processed, where the mouse currently is in the window takes precedence over any location specified in the message.
 That means if the bot wants to click in the center of the screen, but you have the mouse in the top left corner, it will click in the top left corner, thus breaking the macro and forcing you to restart the bot.
 This sounds more troublesome than it actually is; simply put the emulator window behind another one (like your browser, game, discord, etc) and forget about it.
 If you have a second monitor, this also works great as well as a spot to store it.
 If you don't have a second monitor, but want to check up on it periodically to make sure it hasn't gotten stuck, Windows has a nice feature on with Aero where you can hover your mouse over a program in the task bar at the bottom and it will display a mini window showing you what's going on.
 This is how I check up on it myself.

 The other thing to remember is you cannot minimize the emulator.
 Why?
 When minimized, the window no longer renders, so the bot is unable to take screenshots.
 So don't minimize, just put it behind another window.